choria-io/website/docs/content/federation/configuration/_index.md

 ## Choria Client in the Federation

-The only real additional configuration you should do is to tell it about all the default Federation Brokers with you can do in Hiera:
+The only real additional configuration you should do is to tell it about all the default Federation Brokers which you can do in Hiera:

 ```yaml
 mcollective::client_config: